-Thanks to your campaigning, the World Bank finally acknowledged it has a part to play in tackling land grabs.
-Now, with your help, we’re taking on the G8.
+Thanks to your campaigning, at their Spring Meetings 2013, the World Bank finally acknowledged it has a part to play in tackling land grabs.

 In 2011, 769 families were forced out of their homes in Polochic Valley.
-Their crops and homes were burned.
-And three people died.
-Over 100,000 people signed to get the Guatemala Government to declare support for the Polochic communities.
+Their crops and homes were burned, and three people died.
+Thanks to the signatures of over 100,000 people, the Guatemala Government has returned land to 140 of these families.